Intelligent Machines: Does AI Really Spell the End of Lawyers?.

 Conventionally, it is understood that, just like lawyers at a law firm, AI has its hierarchy:

-1. Junior Associate AI aka Artificial Narrow Intelligence (or Weak AI) is a machine intelligence which is domain specific.
+- Junior Associate AI aka Artificial Narrow Intelligence (or Weak AI) is a machine intelligence which is domain specific.
 It is bound by the principles and relationships of the domain and literally cannot think “outside the box”.
 That means that the machine is only good at a specific task, such as playing the complex board game “Go” or getting you out of paying for a parking violation, but not both.
+In the legal industry, AI is already being used to optimise legal tasks and processes.

-1. Senior Associate AI aka Artificial General Intelligence (or Strong AI) is a machine intelligence which is human-like, meaning it can perform the same cognitive tasks as a human, including generalisation of learning.
+- Senior Associate AI aka Artificial General Intelligence (or Strong AI) is a machine intelligence which is human-like, meaning it can perform the same cognitive tasks as a human, including generalisation of learning.
 Although in many circumstances human intelligence does not seem like much at all, it has one critical component which is not yet accessible to machines – using existing skills to solve new problems.
 If we learn how to use a spoon to eat soup, most of us will probably figure out that the same spoon can be used to eat rice or ice-cream or even scoop out sand from a sandbox into someone’s shoes.
 That is not so obvious to the machines.
 Yet.
+However, within the legal sector, advanced AI raises concerns about potentially replacing lawyers and legal consultants, as well as facilitating legal automation.
+Nevertheless, there's ongoing exploration into the potential of Legal AI in law firms, encompassing tasks like legal research, contract analysis, and providing legal assistance and advisory services.

 So, what can an AI system do within the legal domain?
 Today – just two things, really.